ReiniervanLimpt/browser-technologies-1920/README.md

 2 :white_check_mark: disabling custom fonts: i wrote a simple font-stack which looks for other declared fonts and finally any sans-serif font supported by the browser. `font-family: 'Roboto Mono', monospace, Arial, Helvetica, sans-serif;`

-3 :exclamation: disabling color / adding colorblindness: this is a big problem in my application, at this stage the user only gets te read the name of the color when its selected, and some of the names are cryptic like: "perltwinkle" or "cinnamon".
+3 :exclamation: :white_check_mark: *fixed, result below* disabling color / adding colorblindness: this is a big problem in my application, at this stage the user only gets te read the name of the color when its selected, and some of the names are cryptic like: "perltwinkle" or "cinnamon".

 4 :exclamation: mouse / trackpad not working: at this stage i could no longer tab through my radio buttons.